plotly/graphing-library-docs/_posts/plotly_js/guides/migrating-to-v4/2026-07-17-migrating-to-v4.md

 # Migrating to Plotly.js v4

 This is a quick checklist of code changes needed to update existing Plotly.js v3 charts for v4.
-For full detail on every new feature and breaking change (with images, background, and edge cases), see [What's New in Plotly.js v4](/javascript/guides/whats-new-in-v4/).
+For full detail on every new feature and breaking change, see [What's New in Plotly.js v4](/javascript/guides/whats-new-in-v4/).

 Most figures will render without changes.
 The items below call out where